 Growing the Cycle network from now to 2030

 Our proposals for Edinburgh's day-to-day cycle network are ambitious, there is a lot of work to do.
-The map below (Figure 3) illustrates the scale of work still to be done.
+The map in Figure 3 illustrates the scale of work still to be done.